 A Mud Bath in St. Lucia

-Arriving at Sulphur Springs, you have to choose whether you want to bathe, have a tour, or both.
-Having just walked an hour uphill in the heat of the Caribbean day, and being slightly cagey to how boring a tour on geology might be, I opted for the bath, straight up.
+Arriving at Sulphur Springs, you choose whether you want to bathe, have a tour, or both.
+Having just walked an hour uphill in the heat of the Caribbean day, and being slightly cagey as to how boring a tour on geology might be, I opted for the bath, straight up.

 Lucky for me, I was ready for a hot bath having ran 5 km earlier than day followed by the 3km walk.
 After a good soak in the black water to loosen up my pores, I hopped out to be covered head to toe in mud.
 Note, I was covered.
 You read that right.

 There are guys at this place, and seemingly it is their JOB to swathe bodies in mud.
 Head, shoulders, knees, toes, love handles, sternum.
 Skin so bare, don’t care!

 Don’t worry, I did my own inner thighs.

 My first thought was clearly something inappropriate, and then I wondered if these guys were married.
 This is that man’s JOB!
 He does this every day and gets money for it.
 I am not a jealous person, but I’m not sure I would dig my dude being in this line of work. #single.

 The world is awesome.

 Slathered in mud that supposedly contained everything that could heal my physical woes, I stood in the sun to bake.
 Once the mud dried and I felt like a very dirty mummy, I jumped back into the steamy black water to rinse off and soak more, emerging like a phoenix from the ash, a phoenix with baby soft skin and very runny mascara.